Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy: Discussion

 \section{Discussion}

-Here we propose a novel deep Koopman-MPC framework for closed-loop electrical neurostimulation.
-A tailored autoencoder was employed to learn the invariant subspace of the Koopman operator, in which a coordinate transformation maps the nonlinear dynamics into the linear dynamics.
-The approximation of the Koopman operator provides a sufficient prediction horizon in seizure prediction, which can be integrated into the MPC controller for seizure suppression.
-Notably, although the Koopman-MPC framework is motivated by neurostimulation strategy in seizure suppression, it is of broader interest and suitable for other feedback control applications, such as flow control.
+In this work, we propose a novel deep Koopman-MPC framework for closed-loop electrical neurostimulation.
+A tailored autoencoder is employed to learn the invariant subspace of the Koopman operator, in which the coordinate transformation maps the nonlinear dynamics into finite-dimensional linear dynamics.
+The approximation of the Koopman operator provides sufficient prediction horizon for seizure prediction, which can be integrated into the MPC controller for seizure suppression.

-\subsubsection{Prediction and Control for Seizure Dynamics}
+\subsection{Prediction and Control for Seizure Dynamics}